Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: llm -Based Evaluation

-Let $S$ denote the set of samples, $A$ the set of method approaches, and $E$ the set of the \gls{llm} evaluators.
-For each sample $i \in S$, each evaluator $e$ assigns a ranking value $r^{(e)}_{i,a} \in \{1,2,3\}$ for each method $a \in A$.
-For each sample $i$ and method $a$, we have an aggregated rank value $\hat{r}_{i,a}$ by the majority of votes among the evaluators.
-A valid majority voting rank exists if and only if at least two of the three evaluators assign the same rank value to a method.
-Let $S_a$ denote the samples for which method $a$ has a valid majority voting rank.
+\paragraph{Average Ranking Formula} Let $S$ denote the set of evaluation samples, $A$ the set of method approaches, and $E$ the set of the \gls{llm} judges.
+For each sample $i \in S$, each \gls{llm} judge $e \in E$ assigns a ranking value $r_{i,a}^{(e)} \in \{1,2,3\}$ for each method $a \in A$, where a lower rank indicates a better explanation.

+For each sample $i$ and method $a$, we have an aggregated rank value $\hat{r}_{i,a}$ by majority vote across the evaluators.
+A valid majority voting rank is defined only when at least two of the three evaluators assign the same rank value to that method.
+Let $\hat{S} \subseteq S$ denote the set of resolved samples.
+The average rank of method $a$ is then computed as: